Scrambling Transition in a Radiative Random Unitary Circuit

 where a dark line indicates the propagation of a particle, while a dotted line indicates no propagation of a particle.
 The case $p=0$ returns the results of Refs. \cite{nahum_operator_2018,von_keyserlingk_operator_2018}, which can be interpreted as the stochastic evolution of particles which can diffuse, spread, or coalesce, but never annihilate; the average behavior of the OTOC can be computed exactly in this case, and one finds a ballistic growth of the OTOC with a light cone front that broadens as $\sqrt{t}$.

-On the other hand, introducing $p > 0$ allows particles to annihilate, and yields the phenomenology of a directed percolation (DP) problem \cite{broadbent_percolation_1957,obukhov_problem_1980,janssen_nonequilibrium_1981,jensen_low-density_1999,grassberger_phase_1982,hinrichsen_nonequilibrium_2000,henkel_non-equilibrium_2008}.
+In contrast, introducing $p > 0$ allows particles to annihilate, and yields the phenomenology of a DP problem \cite{broadbent_percolation_1957,hinrichsen_nonequilibrium_2000,henkel_non-equilibrium_2008}.
 The OTOC's light cone velocity continuously decreases with increasing $p$ and vanishes at critical swap rate $p_c$, at which point there is a phase transition in the DP universality class \cite{SOM}.
-For swap rates $p < p_c$, $X_0(t)$ will percolate throughout the system qubits with a finite probability $P(t)$ corresponding to the survival probability of the associated DP process.
-On the other hand, for swap rates $p > p_c$ the particle distribution will be rapidly driven to the absorbing state $n_x(t) = 0$; the entire operator $X_0(t)$ is swapped into the environment after a finite time, and $C(x,t)$ vanishes uniformly at all times thereafter.
-These basic qualitative features are observed in Clifford numerical simulations, as demonstrated in Fig.~\ref{fig:fullwidth}(b).
+For swap rates $p < p_c$, $X_0(t)$ percolates throughout the system qubits with a finite probability $P(t)$ corresponding to the survival probability of the associated DP process.
+On the other hand, for $p > p_c$ the particle distribution is rapidly driven to the absorbing state $n_x(t) = 0$; the entire operator $X_0(t)$ is swapped into the environment within a finite timescale, and $C(x,t)$ vanishes uniformly at all times thereafter.
+These qualitative features are observed in Clifford numerical simulations, as demonstrated in Fig.~\ref{fig:fullwidth}(b).

 Note that the stochastic rules (\ref{eq:dp_rules}) are not microscopically equivalent to standard bond DP, due to correlations between the two edges leaving a vertex.
 This feature is not expected to affect the universal behavior of the two phases or the transition, in accordance with the DP hypothesis \cite{janssen_nonequilibrium_1981,grassberger_phase_1982}.
 To confirm that the phase transition lies within the DP universality class, we use Clifford simulations to numerically compute the integrated OTOC $\varrho(t) = \frac{1}{N} \sum_x \overline{C(x,t)}$ for several swap rates [Fig.~\ref{fig:fullwidth}(c)].
 We find that $\varrho(t)$ grows linearly and saturates at a nonzero value for $p < p_c$, while it rapidly decays to zero for $p > p_c$.
 At $p_c \simeq 0.206$, $\varrho(t) \sim t^{\theta}$ grows as a power law with exponent $\theta \simeq 0.3175$, in good quantitative agreement with the critical exponent $\theta_{\text{DP}} \approx 0.3136$ governing the analogous growth of particle density in bond DP \cite{jensen_low-density_1999}.
 In the Supplemental Material \cite{SOM} we present additional numerical evidence for DP universality at the phase transition.